etcd-io/etcd/Documentation/clustering.md

 #### Error Cases

-You might see the an error like `cannot find local etcd $name from SRV records.`.
+You might see an error like `cannot find local etcd $name from SRV records.`.
 That means the etcd member fails to find itself from the cluster defined in SRV records.
 The resolved address in `-initial-advertise-peer-urls` *must match* one of the resolved addresses in the SRV targets.

 # 0.4 to 2.0+ Migration Guide